Non-equilibrium dynamics of bosons with dipole symmetry: Large-$N$ Keldysh approach

 \section{Non Equilibrium Dynamics: Quench and Ramp Protocols}

 In this section, we consider non-equilibrium dynamics of this system of charged bosons with dipole symmetry (in the large $N$ limit).
 We will be interested in the dynamics of the system after quantum quenches where parameters of the system are changed instantaneously, as well as after a ramp involving change of system parameters at a finite rate.
-We use a large $N$ Keldysh technique for this purpose which we introduce in Sec.\ \ref{kf1}.
+We use a large-$N$ Keldysh technique for this purpose which we introduce in Sec.\ \ref{kf1}.
 This is followed by a discussion of quench and ramp dynamics of the system starting from the condensed phase in Sec.\ \ref{cpdyn1} and from the normal phase in Sec.\ \ref{npdyn1}.
 In Sec.~\ref{steady_osc}, we explain the nature and origin of the large oscillations seen in the steady state for some values of the quench parameters.